Duchenne muscular dystrophy: Epidemiology

-DMD is the most common type of muscular dystrophy; it affects about one in 5,000 males at birth.
-DMD has an incidence of one in 3,600 male infants.
+Duchenne muscular dystrophy is the most common type of muscular dystrophy; it affects about one in 5,000 males at birth.
+Duchenne muscular dystrophy has an incidence of one in 3,600 male infants.

-In the US, a 2010 study showed a higher amount of those with DMD age ranging from 5 to 54 who are Hispanic compared to non-Hispanic Whites, and non-Hispanic Blacks.
+In the US, a 2010 study showed a higher amount of those with Duchenne muscular dystrophy age ranging from 5 to 54 who are Hispanic compared to non-Hispanic Whites, and non-Hispanic Blacks.

 History

 The disease was first described by the Neapolitan physician Giovanni Semmola in 1834 and Gaetano Conte in 1836.
-However, DMD is named after the French neurologist Guillaume-Benjamin-Amand Duchenne (1806–1875), who in the 1861 edition of his book Paraplegie hypertrophique de l'enfance de cause cerebrale, described and detailed the case of a boy who had this condition.
+However, Duchenne muscular dystrophy is named after the French neurologist Guillaume-Benjamin-Amand Duchenne (1806–1875), who in the 1861 edition of his book Paraplégie hypertrophique de l'enfance de cause cérébrale, described and detailed the case of a boy who had this condition.
 A year later, he presented photos of his patient in his Album de photographies pathologiques.
 In 1868, he gave an account of 13 other affected children.
 Duchenne was the first to do a biopsy to obtain tissue from a living patient for microscopic examination.

+Society and culture

+As of 2023, the US states Ohio and New York require newborns to be screened for Duchenne muscular dystrophy.
+As of 2024, Minnesota requires newborn screening.